 Planning your episodes ensures you always have a topic covered on your podcast.

-For example, if you make a special episode about health and wellness you may look into have Tru Niagen as your sponsor, or if you are having an episode that is a continuation of your last, find a company that best fits your niche.
+For example, if you make a special episode about health and wellness you may look into having Tru Niagen as your sponsor, or if you are having an episode that is a continuation of your last, find a company that best fits your niche.

 When planning episodes, you can choose between several different podcast formats, including:

 Many podcasts include interviews with other industry experts by introducing listeners to someone who has interesting insight into the topic.

 Many successful podcasts cover current events about the topic they’re covering.
 You can include any news you feel is relevant to your listeners.

 Ask another industry expert or someone who also has a podcast to come on your show now and then to help you host.

-5. Get a Hosting Provider
+6. Get a Hosting Provider

 Now that you’ve planned well enough to start your podcast with no audience or money, you’ll need a hosting provider that makes your podcast visible online.